msshahanshah/universal-notification/README.md

 ## Project Description

 This project, **Universal Notification**, is a microservices-based system designed to facilitate sending notifications across multiple channels (currently supporting Slack, with future expansion planned).
 It decouples notification requests from their delivery, providing a unified interface for applications to send messages without worrying about the specifics of each notification service.
+It uses a database to keep track of the notifications, and rabbitMq to communicate between the different services.

 ## Modules